 Classic Inca Trail Trek To Machu Picchu 4 Days – 3 Nights

-Trek to the most famous trail in South American with the Classic Inca Trail of 04 days and 03 nights glamping.
-Hike the Inka trail to the lost City of the Incas Machu Picchu.
-Enjoy this journey by camping at Huallabamba, trekking the Andean Moutains and seeing the greatest archaeological sites!
+Trek to the most famous trail in South America with the Classic Inca Trail to Machu Picchu.
+Explore 04 days and 03 nights of adventure and glamping, the Inka trail to the lost City of the Incas.
+Enjoy this journey by glamping service at Huayllabamba, Pacaymayo and Phuyupatamarca campsites; the beautiful environment along the trail; magnificent views of sacred mountains and visits to impressive archeological sites.

 Your adventure step by step